 Keep Your Base Layer Short Sleeved

 Thermals tend to be long sleeved but you can use a short sleeved or sleeveless top as a base layer instead.
-When it’s freezing outside, the last thing you can imagine wearing is a short sleeve shirt.
+When it’s freezing outside, the last thing you can imagine wearing is a short sleeve shirt especially if it’s made from merino wool.
 However, it’s a good way to cool down when you go indoors or head down to the tube where it can get sweaty and muggy.

 One reader explains, “I wear a base layer, a sweater, and a coat, and peel off as needed.
 My base layer is short sleeve as I’m prone to an occasional hot flash.”
 Another adds, “I also wear a short sleeve layer, then a zip up long sleeve, then my main jacket on top.”

 Don’t Underestimate the Power of Accessories

 While jewelry serves as an accent year-round, winter accessories are as functional as they are stylish.
 The ultimate accessory heroes are scarves, gloves and hats, as they keep parts of your body warm that other clothing can’t, such as your ears and the back of your neck.

 One reader highly recommends hats and scarves, explaining, “The hat keeps in about 80% of your body heat and if you get a big blanket scarf you can wear it several ways and even leave it on indoors or wear it like a shawl.”